The Mental Challenges of Golf

 “You can’t hit the shot you just messed up, and you can’t hit the one coming next.”

-The mental challenge of golf is learning to live in the now—at least for 4.5 hours.
+The mental challenge in golf is learning to stay in the moment, even if it’s just for 4.5 hours.

 Decision Making on the Course